Team Skull: Reception

 Team Skull is considered among the best antagonist teams in Pokémon, with RPGFan writer Neal Chandran stating that a popular sentiment he'd seen in polls, fan sites, and blogs is that Team Skull "may be the best villainous team in a Pokémon game since Team Rocket".
-He compared the team to Jessie, James, and Meowth, Team Rocket members in the TV series, who he says shares the "mischievous miscreants" with Team Skull.
+He compared the team to Jessie, James, and Meowth, who he says shares the "mischievous miscreants" archetype with Team Skull.
 USgamer writer Jake Green considered Team Skull the best of these teams, stating that Team Skull matched the series' "whimsical nature" in a way that a team like Team Rocket did not.
 He enjoyed how they were composed of "snot-nosed loser kids with something to prove" in a world they don't fit into.
-Kotaku writer Gita Jackson agreed, stating that while they initially enjoyed beating them early on in the games, they came to view them as the games' best characters.
+Gita Jackson agreed, stating that while they initially enjoyed beating them early on in the games, they came to view them as the games' best characters.
 They said that the encounter in Po Town helped solidified their status for them, and that they wished they could join Team Skull themselves.

-Neal Chandran stated that Team Skull was the first thing that came to mind whenever he thought of Sun and Moon, stating that the game would be worse off without them and their "sick rhymes, ill dance moves, cartoony mannerisms, funky fresh musical themes, simple-yet-effective outfits", and "overall vibe".
+Chandran stated that Team Skull was the first thing that came to mind whenever he thought of Sun and Moon, stating that the game would be worse off without them and their "sick rhymes, ill dance moves, cartoony mannerisms, funky fresh musical themes, simple-yet-effective outfits", and "overall vibe".
 He enjoyed that they did not seem to take themselves seriously compared to other Pokémon teams, appreciating how they seemed to have a "surprising amount of depth" that made them sympathetic.
-He argued that Team Skull's standing in Alolan society mirrors the "deeper truth" of Hawaii.
-Chandran believed that the struggles Team Skull members face is similar to issues in Hawaii, including high levels of poverty, homelessness, and cost of living.
-He compared Team Skull to a tent community of native Hawaiians who have been priced out of their homes by colonization, believing that members of Team Skull are natives of Alola who suffered from Alola becoming a "playground destination for wealthy Pokémon trialists/tourists".
-He remarked that, while he was initially amused by a grunt demanding a paltry sum, in hindsight, he found it sad how desperate the grunt must have been.
-He stated that, despite being the "bad guys", he roots for them, commenting that the Aether Foundation using Team Skull to their own ends represents the upperclass exploiting the underclass.
+He stated that, despite being the "bad guys", he rooted for them, commenting that the Aether Foundation using Team Skull to their own ends represents the upperclass exploiting the underclass.
+Chandran felt that Team Skull's struggles in Alolan society mirrors the "deeper truth" of Hawaii. including high levels of poverty, homelessness, and cost of living.
+He compared Team Skull to a tent community of Native Hawaiians who have been priced out of their homes by colonization, believing that members of Team Skull are natives of Alola who suffered from Alola becoming a "playground destination for wealthy Pokémon trialists/tourists".
+Chandran remarked that, while he was initially amused by a grunt demanding a paltry sum, in hindsight, he found it sad how desperate the grunt must have been.